4-H & Youth Development

 University of Maine Cooperative Extension conducts the state’s most successful out-of-school youth educational program through 4-H. 4-H is a positive youth development organization that empowers young people to reach their full potential.

-In 2016, 4-H reached 28,516 youth throughout the state of Maine and reached more underserved and underrepresented youth in Maine than ever before.
-Youth participated in 4-H through clubs, camps, schools, afterschool, and special interest programs.
-Dedicated and committed UMaine Extension faculty and staff, and more than 2,000 volunteers, provided positive learning experiences for:
+Every year 4-H reaches thousands of youth in every county in the state of Maine!
+Youth participate in 4-H through clubs, camps, schools, afterschool, and special interest programs.
+Dedicated and committed UMaine Extension faculty and staff, and more than 1,200 volunteers, provide positive learning experiences for youth through

-Many of the 28,516 youth participated in more than one of our programs.
+Many Maine youth participate in more than one of our programs!